Newborn infants can become infected with herpes virus during pregnancy, during labor or delivery, or after birth.

 Herpes type 2 (genital herpes) is the most common cause of herpes infection in newborn babies.
 But herpes type 1 (oral herpes) can also occur.

 Herpes may only appear as a skin infection.
 Small, fluid-filled blisters (vesicles) may appear.
 These blisters break, crust over, and finally heal.
-A mild scar often remains.
+A mild scar may remain.

 - Herpes infection in the brain is called herpes encephalitis